Video Download: Male Hypogonadism The Word Men Dread To Hear Part 1

 Sadly, as mentioned above, this condition is often not diagnosed or treated, with approximately a mere 5% of hypogonadal men undergoing testosterone replacement therapy.

 But at our clinic, things are different.
 We take a holistic approach to the problem.
 We begin with an accurate diagnosis.
-There are various afflictions that cause your Low-T symptoms, and we will determine precisely what your condition is.
-Then we’ll swing into action, and directly attack reasons of these symptoms.
-There is no reason for you to continue suffering because…
+Various afflictions cause your Low-T symptoms, and we will determine precisely what your condition is.
+Then we'll swing into action, and directly attack reasons for these symptoms.
+There is no reason for you to continue suffering because...

 Here are a few of the results of age-associated hypogonadism:

-Insomnia, with difficulty with both falling asleep and staying asleep
+- Insomnia, with trouble with both falling asleep and staying asleep

-The onset of the feared and hideous metabolic syndrome.
-This condition is several different states, none of them good: elevated blood sugar levels, ever-expanding waistline, skyrocketing cholesterol and triglyceride levels, inflated blood pressure – all of which dramatically increase the risk of serious health problems such as diabetes, stroke, cancer and heart attack.
-Something to be avoided at all costs
+- The onset of the feared and hideous metabolic syndrome.
+This condition is several different states, none of them good: elevated blood sugar levels, ever-expanding waistline, skyrocketing cholesterol and triglyceride levels, inflated blood pressure -- all of which dramatically increase the risk of severe health problems such as diabetes, stroke, cancer, and heart attack.
+Something to be avoided at all costs.

-Irritability and depression.
+- Irritability and depression.
 The zest for life begins to leave.
-And why wouldn’t it?
+And why wouldn't it?
 To investigate the link between depression and hypogonadism, Shore and Associates studied computerized medical records from a regional Veterans Administration.
 The subjects were depressed men comprised of a mixture of Low-T patients and those with normal testosterone levels.
-The psychiatrists that were treating the depressed men had no knowledge of any patients testosterone levels, so their results were not influenced by any pre-existing conditions.
+The psychiatrists that were treating the depressed men did not know any patient's testosterone levels, so their results were not influenced by any pre-existing conditions.
 The study consisted of 278 men, and the results showed that depression was higher in men diagnosed with hypogonadism (21.7 percent) than men who did not suffer from hypogonadism (7.1 percent).
 The conclusion?
-The link between Low-T and depression is there, and has been proven time and time again, beyond a shadow of a doubt
+The link between Low-T and depression is there and has been proven time and time again, beyond a shadow of a doubt.

 Age-associated hypogonadism is not by itself a complete diagnosis.
 There are other, similar classifications of hypogonadism.
 Here is a list of them:

-Primary Hypogonadism.
-This is directly a result of testicular problems.
-The causes range from Klinefelter syndrome (A genetic condition in which a male is born with an extra copy of the X chromosome, causing the testes to under-develop), Noonan’s syndrome (a genetic disorder that prevents normal development in various parts of the body, often resulting in slow growth, short stature, heart defects and other physical ailments), mumps orchitis (testicular inflammation), orchiectomy (surgical removal of one or both testicles), undescended testes, aging and chemotherapy
+- Primary Hypogonadism.
+This condition is directly a result of testicular problems.
+The causes range from Klinefelter syndrome (A genetic situation in which a male is born with an extra copy of the X chromosome, causing the testes to under-develop), Noonan's syndrome (a genetic disorder that prevents normal development in various parts of the body, often resulting in slow growth, short stature, heart defects and other physical ailments), mumps orchitis (testicular inflammation), orchiectomy (surgical removal of one or both testicles), undescended testes, aging and chemotherapy.

-Secondary Hypogonadism.
-With this condition, the testicles are normal, so the cause is usually an imbalanced hormonal system.
-This can result in Pituitary Pathology, Kallman Syndrome (failure to start and complete puberty), chronic opioid abuse, aging, Prader-Willi syndrome (a genetic disorder that causes obesity, intellectual disability, and shortness in height), and uncontrolled stress
+- Secondary Hypogonadism.
+With this condition, the testicles are healthy, so the cause is usually an imbalanced hormonal system.
+This can result in Pituitary Pathology, Kallman Syndrome (failure to start and complete puberty), chronic opioid abuse, aging, Prader-Willi syndrome (a genetic disorder that causes obesity, intellectual disability, and shortness in height), and uncontrolled stress.

 As mentioned earlier, aging is usually the culprit when hypogonadism raises its ugly head.
 But there is another catalysis as well, such as…